 Honey, remember how sometimes when something falls on the floor we joke about that meanie Newton?
 He sits right underneath you and pulls on you and all the things you carry, constantly trying to cause you to trip and drop your things?
 Because of him, the aircraft needs someone to give it a lift that is stronger than its weight.

 He interrupts me “Mom, this is too complicated.
 Let’s just say they have really powerful engines, shall we?”

 Sharks are not part of the census, so we can’t know for sure.
 If you assume that most sharks live where most sharks attack, then your list is:

 - USA (Florida, California, Texas, Hawaii, North Carolina – careful there, Coach Daddy!)

 What can you do to avoid being attacked by a shark?

 Stay out of the water at night or during twilight.
-Dawn and dusk is their breakfast / dinner time.
+Dawn and dusk are their breakfast/dinner time.
 Plus sharks are like me, they can’t see all that well, especially when it’s dark.
-Even if they’ve got glasses, they keep losing them, believe me it’s no fun to swim with bad eyesight!
+Even if they’ve got glasses, they keep losing them, believe me, it’s no fun to swim with bad eyesight!

 Swim with one ore more buddies.
 There’s power in numbers!